-MIET - Prominent outcomes includes: A quality management framework named Performance Insight 360 (PI-360) has been designed and developed in house.
-This analytics software monitors, tracks and benchmarks the performance of all stakeholders providing insights into all aspects of institutional performance.
+Prominent outcomes includes: A quality management framework named Performance Insight 360 (PI-360) has been designed and developed in house.
+This analytics software monitors, tracks and benchmarks the performance of all stakeholders, providing insights into all aspects of institutional performance.
 It helps align all stakeholders with common quality objectives and institutionalize a culture of quality and performance at MIET.
-The software has won three national-level awards from Quality Council of India, Ricoh and AICTE, DST and CII.
-The software has been adopted by eleven Govt. institutions in Jammu region and being used by over 20,000 students and 2,000 faculty members.
-Various functions in the institution including admission process, major operational functions including online attendance, time-table creation, examinations, result declaration have been automated.
+It additionally streamlines the processes for NAAC, NBA, NIRF, and ARIIA framework compliance.
+It has won 3 national-level awards from QCI, Ricoh and AICTE, DST and CII.
+The institution has automated several institutional functions, including the admission process, major operational activities like online attendance, timetable generation, examinations, and result announcement.
+Further, the institution has adopted blockchain technology for issuing certified transcripts and provisional certificates to students.
 IT tools for employee engagement, placement preparation, alumni engagement, trouble-ticketing and support, project management etc. are being employed.
-Amazon AWS Cloud services are being utilized to move all IT frameworks (ERP, LMS, PI-360) etc. online and ensure 24x7 and anywhere access for all stakeholders.
-MIET received the New Code of Education Award 2021 under the category of Top Autonomous Colleges in India for Digital Excellence, highlighting the quality of IT and digital initiatives undertaken.
+MIET received the New Code of Education Award 2021 under the category of Top Autonomous Colleges for Digital Excellence, highlighting the quality of IT and digital initiatives undertaken.
+For the past 5 years, Dataquest & Business Today has consistently ranked the institution among the top 100 in the country.

-File Description Documents Appropriate link in the institutional website Nil Any other relevant information No File Uploaded
+File Description Documents

+Appropriate link in the institutional website https://mietjmu.in/Attachments/Best%20Practices.pdf

+Any other relevant information View File